OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 > Category: group of development-time threats
 > Permalink: https://owaspai.org/goto/modelpoison/

-Development-time model poisoning in the broad sense is when an attacker manipulates elements of the development environment to alter the behavior of the model.
+Development-time model poisoning in the broad sense is when an attacker manipulates development elements (the engineering environment and the supplky chain), to alter the behavior of the model.
 There are two types, each covered in a subsection:
-1. [data poisoning](/goto/datapoison/): manipulating training data, or data used for in-context learning
+1. [data poisoning](/goto/datapoison/): an attacker manipulates training data, or data used for in-context learning.
-2. [development-time model poisoning](/goto/devmodelpoison/): manipulating model parameters, or other engineering elements that take part in creating the model, such as code, configuration or libraries.
+2. [development-environment model poisoning](/goto/devmodelpoison/): an attacker manipulates model parameters, or other engineering elements that take part in creating the model, such as code, configuration or libraries.
+3. [supply-chain model poisoning](/goto/supplymodelpoison/): using a supplied trained model which has been manipulated by an attacker.

 Impact: Integrity of model behaviour is affected, leading to issues from unwanted model output (e.g. failing fraud detection, decisions leading to safety issues, reputation damage, liability).